leihuang/scrapbook/Tractatus_Atomico-Habitus.md

 # Tractatus Atomico-Habitus

-*The ideas of James Clear's* Atomic Habits*, set in the form of Wittgenstein's* Tractatus.
+The ideas of James Clear's* Atomic Habits*, set in the form of Wittgenstein's *Tractatus*.

 ---